IIITLucknowSWEngg/CSITTeam016/URD.md

 ### 6.1 External System Integration

-The platform must integrate with:
+Our platform will integrate with tools you already use:

 1. **Version Control Systems**
    - GitHub